Shade: The Rusical: Reception

-In Magazine ranked "Shade" the seventh best Rusical on Drag Race in 2018.
-In 2020, Bernado Sim of Screen Rant deemed the Rusical among the show's best and called "Shade" an "absolute fan-favorite".
-Stephen Daw of Billboard ranked "Shade" ninth in a 2023 list of Rusicals on RuPaul's Drag Race.
+IN Magazine ranked "Shade" the seventh best Rusical on Drag Race in 2018.
+In 2020, Bernado Sim of Screen Rant said the Rusical was among the show's best and called "Shade" an "absolute fan-favorite".
+Bradley Johnston ranked "Shade" first in Junkee's 2021 list of the show's Rusicals and wrote, "It's hands down one of the greatest seasons the show has ever produced, and a worthy winner of best Rusical."
+Stephen Daw of Billboard ranked "Shade" ninth in a 2023 list of the show's Rusicals.
+Charlie Duncan ranked "Shade" sixth in PinkNewss 2024 ranking of Rusicals to date.